NomicFoundation/hardhat-website/src/content/docs/docs/plugin-development/tutorial/next-steps.md

 ---
 title: Next steps
 description: Hardhat 3 plugin tutorial - Next steps
+sidebar:
+  order: 6
 ---

-# Next steps

 Congratulations, you have built your first Hardhat 3 plugin!

 Here are some things you can do next:

-- [Use dependencies in your plugin](../guides/dependencies.md) to build on top of other plugins.
+- [Use dependencies in your plugin](/docs/plugin-development/guides/dependencies) to build on top of other plugins.

-- [Publish your plugin](../guides/publishing.md) to share it with the community.
+- [Publish your plugin](/docs/plugin-development/guides/publishing) to share it with the community.

-- [Learn more about how to write integration tests for plugins](../guides/integration-tests.md) to ensure they work correctly.
+- [Learn more about how to write integration tests for plugins](/docs/plugin-development/guides/integration-tests) to ensure they work correctly.

 - Read the explanations section for a deeper understanding of the plugin system.